CLooker/open-weather-dashboard/README.md

 If you haven't already, navigate to your installing directory and type `npm install` or `yarn`;

 Then type `npm run test` or `yarn run test`.

+# Context

+I created this project in a few days at the behest of a job posting.
+The summary of what was requested is as follows:

+Use [the open weather API](https://openweathermap.org/api 'Open Weather API') to create a React dashboard.

+The user wants to be able to view some weather for Rome, Italy.
+Specifically, the user wants to be able to view:

+1. The current forecast.

+2. A summary of the five day forecast.

+3. An air quality report.

+4. The ability to create a weather alert when the temperature exceeds a certain temperature, as well as the ability to receive information that an alert has been triggered.

+5. The ability to switch between Celsius and Fahrenheit.